tashemi/PolaroidGallery/polaroid-gallery/readme.txt

 Use [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin to regenerate thumbnails for all images that you have uploaded to your blog.

+Plugin in use: [Demo1](http://wp.mikkonen.info/summer-2010/) and [Demo2](http://life-thai.com/chem-horosha-shri-lanka/)

-For more information visit the [Demo](http://wp.mikkonen.info/summer-2010/) page and [WordPress Gallery support](http://en.support.wordpress.com/images/gallery/).
+For more information visit the [github page of plugin](https://github.com/tashemi/PolaroidGallery) and [WordPress Gallery support](http://en.support.wordpress.com/images/gallery/).

 Would you like to add your language to the list?
-Contact [janisto](http://www.mikkonen.info/polaroid_gallery/) janisto or [tashemi](info@life-thai.com)
+Contact  [tashemi](info@life-thai.com)

 == Installation ==